 Employers have included Preston, South Ribble, East Devon, Bristol and Hyndburn Councils, and in more recent years Stewart has been CEO of Lancashire Sport and Director of Sport England North West, playing a leading role in driving up sports participation in the region.
 His formal training has included a DMS (Exeter) and an MBA (Hull).

-He is accountable for managing one of the biggest mass participation programmes in the UK delivering national campaigns in partnership with BskyB and contributing to the 2012 Legacy with the aim to help get 1 million more people on a bike before the Olympics and a further 1 million post Olympics.
+He is accountable for managing one of the biggest mass participation programmes in the UK delivering national campaigns in partnership with BskyB and contributing to the 2012 Legacy with the aim to help get one million more people on a bike before the Olympics and a further one million post Olympics.

 Outside of work Stewart participates in a range of sports.
 A former county badminton player and coach, he also cycles regularly and has completed epic rides like Lands End to John O’ Groats, L’Etape du Tour and the Haute Route.